 A. May we use Federal funds to award incentives to students (i.e., pizza parties to award attendance)?
 Federal funds used to award incentives to students are generally unallowable.
 The District will only reimburse schools for such costs in limited circumstances.
+First, the District may reimburse schools if student incentives are enpressed by for such costs in limited circumstances.
 First, the District may reimburse schools if student incentives are approved by an authorizing statute.
 In such cases, the school must still demonstrate that the costs were necessary (i.e. for a valid programmatic purpose such as academic performance or attendance) and reasonable.